 Online giving has grown 10% during the past three years (Blackbaud).
-As social distancing and COVID-19 prevent nonprofits from traditional fundraising events and in-person activities, mastering your digital fundraising is critical — today and every day.
+After the pandemic prevented many nonprofits from traditional fundraising events and in-person activities, mastering your digital fundraising is critical — today and every day.
 These digital fundraising tips from Nonprofit Leadership Center trainer and fundraising expert Sara Leonard will help your organization remain financially strong for long-term success.

 1. Your Why Must Be Your Rallying Cry